Axway/amplify-central/content/en/docs/connect_manage_environ/edit_environment.md

 These configuration steps are displayed only if an Embedded Apigee X environment is selected.

-1. Agent Configuration: Initiate editing by clicking **Edit Agent Configuration**.
-Edit Project ID, Developer Email Address, and Client Email Address.
+1. Agent Configuration:

+    * Click **Edit Agent Configuration**.
+    * Edit Project ID, Developer Email Address, and Client Email Address.
 The Traceability Agent may be toggled on or off.
-Note any changes made will not be saved unless **Apply** is clicked.
-If you wish to cancel the changes, click **Cancel**.
+    * Click **Apply** to save changes or click **Cancel** to cancel changes.

-2. Embedded Discovery Agent Settings: Edit Frequency, Team Ownership, and Additional tags.
+2. Embedded Discovery Agent Settings:

+    * Edit Frequency, Team Ownership, and Additional tags.
 Initiate Immediate Discovery can also be set.

-3. Embedded Traceability Agent Settings: Edit Frequency if enabled.
+3. Embedded Traceability Agent Settings:

+    * If enabled, edit Frequency.

 ### Embedded GitHub environment

 These configuration steps are displayed only if an Embedded Github environment is selected.

-1. Agent Configuration: Initiate editing by clicking **Edit Agent Configuration**.
-Edit the Github Access Token.
-Note any changes made will not be saved unless **Apply** is clicked.
-If you wish to cancel the changes, click **Cancel**.
+1. Agent Configuration:

+    * Click **Edit Agent Configuration**.
+    * Edit the Github Access Token.
+    * Click **Apply** to save changes or click **Cancel** to cancel changes.

-2. Embedded Discovery Agent Settings: 2.
-Embedded Discovery Agent Settings: Edit Frequency, Team Ownership, Paths, Filename Filters, Github Repository Name, Github Repository Owner, and Additional tags.
+2. Embedded Discovery Agent Settings:

+    * Edit: Frequency, Team Ownership, Paths, Filename Filters, Github Repository Name, Github Repository Owner, and Additional tags.
 Initiate Immediate Discovery can also be set.

+### Optional configuration

-{{< alert title="Note" color="primary" >}}All the items below are optional but applicable to all environments.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}The following items are optional but applicable to all environments.{{< /alert >}}

-### Compliance Profile
+#### Compliance Profile

-(Optional) Enable API Compliance Design Rules or Security Rule for environment.
+Enable API Compliance Design Rules or Security Rule for environment.
 For example, API Specification discovered on GitHub prior to deployment can be checked for Compliance to your organization's Center of Excellence.
 Once enabled, you can select a default design or security ruleset to be used for all the API services associated with the environment.
 Custom rulesets can be uploaded from *Compliance Profiles* within the *Topology* section of the WebUI.

-### Credential Preferences
+#### Credential Preferences

-(Optional) Select the duration of time when all credentials to Marketplace subscriptions are set to expire.
+Select the duration of time when all credentials to Marketplace subscriptions are set to expire.

-### Stage Assignment
+#### Stage Assignment

-(Optional) Select one or more stages from the global list of stages to be associated with this environment.
+Select one or more stages from the global list of stages to be associated with this environment.
 In addition to the selection of a stage, a stage can be assigned as the default for all newly discovered API services in the environment.
 Stages (e.g., Dev, Test, or Production) can be created from the *Stages* within the *Topology* section of the WebUI.

-### Access Rights
+#### Access Rights

-(Optional) Select the team(s) the environment can be shared with.
+Select the team(s) the environment can be shared with.
 If you want your environment to be shared with a specific team, select a team owner, then select the teams you want to grant Read access rights.
 For each of the teams selected, each member of the shared team(s) selected will be able to access your environment with Read access rights.
 This allows you to share/enable access to a specific environment without granting access to all the environments owned by your current team.